+Coconut Groove Ballroom, 1947

-7. Aloha Terrace
+8. Aloha Terrace

-From the Aloha Terrace at the Cocoanut Grove's west entrance there is a fine view of the municipal wharf, the last of four commercial shipping and fishing wharves on the Santa Cruz waterfront since 1853.
+From the Aloha Terrace at the Cocoanut Grove's west entrance there is a fine view of the municipal wharf, the last of four commercial shipping and fishing wharves on the Santa Cruz waterfront since 1849.
 Majestic Washingtonia robusta palms rise to the bay breezes here at the old Cocoanut Grove entrance and along Beach Street toward the wharf.
-Forty-two palms were planted as four-foot high specimens in 1962 by Santa Cruz Seaside Company President Laurence Canfield, who donated half of them to the City of Santa Cruz.
+Forty-two palms were planted as four-foot high specimens in 1962 by Santa Cruz Seaside Company President Laurence Canfield, who donated half of them to the City of Santa Cruz

+Across Beach Street you can still see the tiled bell tower, marking what was the La Bahia apartment complex, built in 1926, as a companion to the Casa del Rey Hotel.
+The buildings were clustered around two interior courtyards with fountains, designed to suggest a Mediterranean village.

+Return to Casino Arcade, main entrance.